This post has been updated on November 17th, 2020

 - Mazapán, animal-shaped sugary made mostly of sugar, honey and almond meal.

 - Roscón de Reyes used to be prepared and served only for breakfast on January 6th, when the three kings bring Spanish children their presents.

 Another typical food which you need to try while you are spending your time in Madrid is the delicious Cocido madrileño.
 A traditional chickpea-based stew from Madrid, Spain perfect for warming you up during a cold day.

 Enjoy a walk in the park

-One of the prides of locals is the huge park stands in the middle of the city of Madrid.
+One of the points of pride of locals is the huge park stands in the middle of the city of Madrid.
 The Buen Retiro Park, Retiro Park or simply El Retiro is one of the largest parks in the city of Madrid, Spain.
-It is an old Royal Park, belongs to the Royal Family of Spain.
+It is an old Royal Park, which belongs to the Royal Family of Spain.

 Today this is one of the main attractions of Madrid.
 Locals love to walk in the park, which has become one of the most instagrammable places in Madrid during Autumn, but also lovely during winter.